Dave Christensen is the greatest lawyer inside and out.” - Tashee P. - Oak Park, MI

 One of the most exciting rites of passage for a teenager is to get their driver’s license.
 Its important for these teen drivers to know what dangers lie ahead.
 But with this bit of freedom and privilege also comes an unsafe feeling of infallibility.
 Teens, however, are one of the most dangerous driving demographics, and the accident statistics surrounding them are frightening.
-Here are five things you need to know about teen drivers before you allow a newbie behind the wheel, and as you’re driving on the highway surrounding by neophyte drivers.
+Here are five things you need to know about teen drivers before you allow a newbie behind the wheel, and as you’re driving on the highway surrounded by neophyte drivers.

 No matter how much time a teen has spent in driver’s ed or practicing their skills with an adult riding shotgun, it’s a simple fact that teens are not experienced drivers.
 They may be quicker than you, but when it comes to driving a teen’s reflexes are stunted by their ability to make the best decision in the moment.
 Plus, many teens believe that they are infallible.
 But they are more likely to crash than older drivers because they are simply not experienced enough on the roads.
 Teens are more likely to take risks, underestimate dangerous situations, or fail to recognize a hazardous situation.
 Speeding is more common among teen drivers, as is low seat belt use, and tailgating other drivers.
 Teens are overconfident drivers, and while this might be seen as a good trait in some respects, this bravado is what leads to bad decisions and fatal auto accidents.